Ramneet-17/Secure-Pass/README.md

 # - ADMIN_PASSWORD (min 8 characters)
 # - SPRING_PROFILES_ACTIVE=dev (or 'prod' for production)

-# Step 3: Build and run all services using Docker Compose
+# Step 3: Build and run all services using Docker Compose (includes frontend)
 docker-compose up --build

+# The frontend will be available at: http://localhost:4200
+# The backend will be available at: http://localhost:8081

+# OR run services separately:

+# Backend: Build Docker image with Maven (see Docker Build section below)
+cd securepass-backend
+mvn clean package -Pdocker

-# Step 4: Run Angular frontend separately in development mode
+# Frontend: Run Angular in development mode
 cd securepass-frontend
 npm install
 ng serve

-# The frontend will be available at: http://localhost:4200
 ```

 ### Building Backend with Maven Profiles